stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 In the first case, the workflow was executed with the StreamFlow WMS, for which the Provenance Run Crate implementation is discussed in Section [1.3.4](#streamflow).
 In the second case, we executed the CWL workflow with cwltool and converted the resulting CWLProv RO to a Provenance Run Crate with the runcrate tool (Section [1.3.1](#runcrate)).

-The RO-Crates obtained in the two cases \[Colonnelli 2023a\]\[Leo 2023\] are very similar to each other, differing only in a few details: for instance, \[Colonnelli 2023a\] includes the StreamFlow configuration file and has separate files for the workflow and the two tools, while
+The RO-Crates obtained in the two cases \[[Colonnelli 2023a], [Leo 2023]\] are very similar to each other, differing only in a few details: for instance, \[[Colonnelli 2023a]\] includes the StreamFlow configuration file and has separate files for the workflow and the two tools, while
-\[Leo 2023\] has the workflow and the tools stored in a single file (CWL’s “packed” format).
+\[[Leo 2023]\] has the workflow and the tools stored in a single file (CWL’s “packed” format).
 Apart from these minor differences, the description of the computation is essentially the same.

 Four actions are represented: the workflow itself, the two executions of the tissue extraction tool and the execution of the tumour classification tool.